 Work to get your weight into a healthy range by eating a heart-healthy diet.
 Start a food diary to get a clear picture of your eating habits and avoid eating sugary things such as soda, juice, candy or other desserts that can cause blood sugar to spike.

 Getting regular physical activity is also important.
-Fitting in moderate exercise, such as brisk walking, for 30 minutes a day most days of the week can make a big impact on your health.
+Fitting in moderate exercise, such as brisk walking, for 30 minutes a day 5 days a week can make a big impact on your health.
 If you’re too busy to find a 30-minute block of time, try splitting into two 15-minute sessions or even three 10-minute sessions.

 - AHA Physical Activity Recommendations for Adults Infographic